 2. Supply & Distribution Route Optimization With Spatial AnalyticsSimilar to retailers, supply and distribution companies leverage satellite imagery for route optimization to bring down logistics costs, decreasing deadhead and empty miles, thereby optimizing unit economies.

 Further reduction in distribution cost can be achieved if the warehouse is strategically located as well.
 The industry is under immense pressure to offer the best experience to consumers.
 Major consumers of such services are e-commerce firms that offer prime delivery options such as the same day or the next delivery.
 The e-commerce giant, Amazon spent a whopping $11.5 bn to $21.7 bn between 2015-2017 in the shipping cost.

-The modern route optimization techniques are dependent on spatial data science that takes not just warehouse locations into consideration but also the locations of fulfilment centres along with their respective capacities.
-Exceeding the capacities might lead to delayed delivery, damaged goods due to storage issues and bad user experience; thus, compromising the whole objective.
-With the spatial analytics-based technique, data models can be designed to simulate the network conditions based-on underlying constraints.
+The modern route optimization techniques are dependent on spatial data science that takes not just warehouse locations into consideration but also the locations of fulfillment centers along with their respective capacities.
+Exceeding the capacities might lead to delayed delivery, damaged goods due to storage issues, and bad user experience; thus, compromising the whole objective.
+With the spatial analytics-based technique, data models can be designed to simulate the network conditions based on underlying constraints.

 Successful application of such initiatives leads to better visualization route performances, formulate optimal logistics plans and counter bottlenecks.

 If you are in the business of farming or your business is dependent on agricultural produce, then, you know the most significant uncertainty your business is exposed to is crops yield.
 A good harvest or a bad one can have a trickle-down effect on the supply, manufacturing, and demand throwing your operating expenditure into disarray.

 What if there's a way to predict the yield and stock your inventory accordingly?